How much is your car worth?

 J.D.
 Power and Associates’ 2019 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Toyota vehicles are more reliable than Kia vehicles.
 J.D.
 Power ranks Toyota second in reliability, above the industry average.
 With 18 more problems per 100 vehicles, Kia is ranked 10th.

-From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Toyota vehicles are more reliable than Kia vehicles.
-Consumer Reports ranks Toyota second in reliability.
-Kia is ranked fifth.
+From surveys of all its subscribers, Consumer Reports’ December 2019 Auto Issue reports that Toyota vehicles are more reliable than Kia vehicles.
+Consumer Reports ranks Toyota third in reliability.
+Kia is ranked 9th.

-On the EPA test cycle the Camry Hybrid CVT gets better fuel mileage than the Optima Hybrid (51 city/53 hwy vs. 40 city/45 hwy).
+On the EPA test cycle the Camry Hybrid gets better fuel mileage than the Optima Hybrid:

 The Camry Hybrid has a standard continuously variable transmission (CVT).
 With no “steps” between gears, it can keep the engine at the most efficient speed for fuel economy, or keep it at its peak horsepower indefinitely for maximum acceleration.
 The Optima Hybrid doesn’t offer a CVT.